signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 ![image](https://user-images.githubusercontent.com/125164513/226763279-a6378b84-8821-4eec-a4b8-892a538bb36f.png)

-4. **Activate the virtual environment** In your VS Code terminal, run the command to activate the virtual environment.
+**4. Activate the virtual environment** In your VS Code terminal, run the command to activate the virtual environment.
 For Windows, run:

 ```